-- (2) If different development contributions are payable in different parts of the district, subsection (1) applies in relation to the parts of the district. - (3) The specifications required under subsection (1) or subsection (2) must be given separately in relation to each activity or group of activities for which separate development contributions are required.

-Section 203 - Maximum development contributions not to be exceeded

-- (1) Development contributions for reserves must not exceed the greater of - (a) 7.5% of the value of the additional allotments created by a subdivision; and - (b) the value equivalent of 20 square metres of land for each additional household unit created by the development. - (2) Development contributions for network infrastructure or community infrastructure must not exceed the amount calculated by multiplying the cost of the relevant unit of demand calculated under clause 1 of Schedule 13 by the number of units of demand assessed for a development or type of development, as provided for in clause 2 of Schedule 13.
+(2) If different development contributions are payable in different parts of the district, subsection (1) applies in relation to the parts of the district.
+The specifications required under subsection (1) or subsection (2) must be given separately in relation to each activity or group of activities for which separate development contributions are required. tion 203 - Maximum development tributions not to be exceeded 9.0 - Schedule to Development Contributions Policy (9.5 - Calculation of (1) Development contributions for reserves must not exceed the greater of - (a) 7.5% of the value of the additional allotments created by a subdivision; and (b) the value equivalent of 20 square metres of land for each additional household unit created by the development.
+Development Contributions Required from Development: Reserves) 13.0 - Explanation and Justification for Calculations (2) Development contributions for network infrastructure or community infrastructure must not exceed the amount calculated by multiplying the cost of the relevant unit of demand calculated under clause 1 of Schedule 13 by the number of units of demand assessed for a development or type of development, as provided for in clause 2 of Schedule 13.